joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 You don't need to enter a password, because the database server uses the `unix_socket` authentication plugin that matches the local username to the database user.

-Since you logged in as root (you used sudo) you are not the root database user.
+Since you connect as root (you used sudo) you are now the root database user.

 First, let's create our database: